The Round House

 Havering-Atte-Bower retains its village atmosphere, with church, village green, picturesque buildings and surrounding countryside, and was once the location of the Royal Palace of Havering used by the monarchy from pre-Norman Conquest until 1620.
 From the 18th century mansions and parks began to be built around the village, of which The Round House is an example.
 Situated on the ridge running along the north of the borough of Havering, the village and surrounding area commands dramatic views southwards across the Thames.
 It is this that probably commended the area to 18th century house builders.

 When it was built The Round House was described as providing ‘all conveniences of a country seat in miniature’.
 An oval stuccoed country villa of 3 storeys, it was built for William Sheldon in 1792-4, attributed to architect John Plaw, who designed St Mary's Church, Paddington Green.
-Its unusual shape is "thought to have been modelled on a tea- caddie in reference to Sheldon’s profession as a successful tea merchant" (Weinreb and Hibberd).
+Its unusual shape was once "thought to have been modelled on a tea- caddie in reference to Sheldon’s profession as a successful tea merchant" (Weinreb and Hibberd).
+However, Sheldon was a merchant in the Italian trade, not tea.

 In the early 20th century the Round House was occupied by the Revd.
 Joseph Hardwick Pemberton, the famous rose-grower and President of the National Rose Society who grew and hybridised roses there, including the Alexandra Rose as well as various Musk and Shrub roses.
 He was related to the Pemberton Barnes, who owned the Bower House and Havering Hall.